 [1, 'a', [2, 3], ['b', 'c']]

 The first list is a list of integers.
 The second is a list of strings.
 The third is a mix of integers and strings.
-The fourth shows just how versatile lists are; here we have a list that contains an integer, a string, a list of ints and a list of strings.
+The fourth shows just how versatile lists are; here we have a list that contains an integer, a string, a list of integers and a list of strings.

 >>> mixed_list = [1, 'a', [2, 3], ['b', 'c']]